pdimu/pdimu/README.md

 - 👋 Hi, I’m @okgamr
 - 👀 I’m interested in green things
-- 🌱 I’m currently learning to make WinUI 3 apps
+- 🌱 I’m currently learning to make WinUI 3 apps (aborted for the next 5mo
 - 💞️ I’m looking to collaborate on finding errors/issues in apps
 - 📫 How to reach me: email me at [pdimi321@gmail.com](mailto:pdimi321@gmail.com)
-- ⚡ Fun fact: c++ start amateur :smile:
+- ⚡ Fun fact: c++ coding as well

 <!---
 okgamr/okgamr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.